Unlimited: the best broadband for downloading?

-Once upon a time there were specialist broadband deals for gaming, which also took care of issues about traffic management and fair use.
-But they've all but disappeared, in large part because the most serious downloaders have migrated to fibre.
+Once upon a time there was a number of specialist broadband deals for gaming, which also took care of issues about traffic management and fair use.
+But most have now disappeared and Virgin are alone amongst the major ISPs to offer a specific gamer package.

-And while some providers offering faster connections also manage traffic - like Virgin Media (more here), for example - the boost in speed is such that the experience is still much smoother than it would be elsewhere.
+And while some providers offering faster connections also manage traffic (more here), the boost in speed is such that the experience is still much smoother than it would be elsewhere.